-The GDPR also sets out the rules (at Article 6(4)) on factors a controller must take into account to assess whether a new processing purpose is compatible with the purpose for which the data were initially collected.
+The GDPR also sets out (at Article 6(4)) the factors a controller must take into account to assess whether a new processing purpose is compatible with the purpose for which the personal data was initially collected.
 Where such processing is not based on consent, or on Union or Member State law relating to matters specified in Article 23 (general article on restrictions relating to the protection of national security, criminal investigations etc.), the following factors should be taken into account in order to determine compatibility:

-- any link between the original and proposed new purposes; - the context in which data have been collected (in particular the relationship between subjects and the controller); - the nature of the data (particularly whether they are special categories of data or criminal offence and convictions data); - · the possible consequences of the proposed processing; and - the existence of safeguards (including encryption or pseudonymisation).
+- any link between the original and proposed new purposes; - the context in which personal data have been collected (in particular the relationship between data subjects and the controller);

+- the nature of the personal data (particularly whether they are special categories of data or criminal offence and convictions data); - the possible consequences of the proposed processing; and - the existence of safeguards (including encryption or pseudonymisation).

-Recital 50 indicates that further processing for archiving purposes in the public interest, for scientific and historical research purposes or for statistical purposes should be considered as compatible processing (see the section on derogations and special conditions).
+Recital 50 and Article 5(1)(b) indicate that further processing for archiving purposes in the public interest, for scientific and historical research purposes or for statistical purposes should be considered as compatible processing (see the section on derogations and special conditions).